 Loss of appetite is a common side effect of cancer and its treatment, making it difficult for patients to consume enough nutrients.

-Solution: Opting for nutrient-dense smoothies or soups can be an effective way to ensure intake of anti-inflammatory foods without overwhelming the stomach.
+Solution: Opting for nutrient-dense smoothies or soups can be an effective way to ensure the intake of anti-inflammatory foods without overwhelming the stomach.
 Including appetite-stimulating spices, such as ginger and peppermint, can also help.

 In conclusion, though cancer patients might face specific obstacles when trying to adhere to an anti-inflammatory diet, there are strategies and resources available to help overcome these challenges.
 Partnering with healthcare providers and nutritional experts can provide the necessary support for incorporating this beneficial diet into their cancer care regimen.